IPcorps/VSCContextScript/app/out/README.md

 # The work of the extension.

-The extension reads the array **contextScripts** property from the **settings file.json**, each element of which is a **metadata object of a single script**.
+The extension reads the array **contextScripts** property from the **settings.json** file, each element of which is a **metadata object of a single script**.
 Then, using their **path**, it connects all the scripts as modules, thereby giving them access to the runtime context of the environment.
 Each metadata object has the following properties:

 - *name* - (required) the name of the script (displayed in the error log).
 - *path* - (required) the path where the script is located.